felipegssantos/tchuca/README.md

 # Tchuca

-Tchuca is a board game.
-The rules are (add them here later...)
+Tchuca is a very simple board game that can played by a single individual.
+The rules are simple enough to allow for simple implementations in many programming languages.

-I like this game because it is simple to implement in object-oriented languages and therefore helps me learn basic syntax of new languages.
-It is also a good example for quickly teaching some of the basics of OOP.
+I particularly enjoy it because it is simple to implement in object-oriented languages and therefore helps me learn basic syntax of new languages.
+Moreover, it is also a very good example for quickly teaching some of the basics of OOP to newcomers.